 Each year, the deadline to file a tax return is April 15th.
 However, the e-file tax season doesn’t officially end until October 15th.

 October 15 also marks the due date for filers who requested an tax extension.

-Just to get specific about it, filing a return involves submitting to the IRS either Form 1040, 1040A, or 1040EZ and all the attendant forms and schedules that your return requires.
-You can either e-file your return or mail in a paper return.
+You can either e-file your return or mail in a paper return by the tax deadline.
 Note that if you are filing a paper return, your return must be postmarked by April 15th in order for it to be considered on time.

-If you do end up requesting an extension, then October 15th becomes your new deadline.
-This is also the last opportunity to e-file a 2012 return.
-After this date the e-file system shuts down.
-You can still file a 2012 return, but you will have to paper file it.
+If you end up requesting an extension on your 2014 taxes, then October 15, 2015 becomes your new deadline.
+This is also the last opportunity to e-file a 2014 return.

 Photo via StockMonkeys.com on Flickr.Tax Deadlines, Tax Tips.